nisheshawale/nisheshawale.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://seelogic.co.uk/'>Seelogic International</a>.
-Kathmandu, Nepal.
+subtitle: AI Engineer at <a href='https://seelogic.co.uk/'>Seelogic International</a>, Kathmandu, Nepal.

 profile:
   align: right